Previous posts in this series:

 B = System Bandwidth in Hz

-Remember that some systems do not use ideal filters.
+Remember that some systems do not use very high order filters.
 This means that when we are looking at a band-limited system, it may be necessary to take into account the additional noise power introduced to the system by noise in the transition bands of the filters.
 This information is referred to as the “Equivalent Noise Bandwidth“.

 Thankfully, the filters used in modern digital communication systems are generally designed to have very small transition bands for the sake of spectral efficiency, and so we can generally treat this contribution as negligible.